-And then the fourth and last pylons, which seem at first sight to mark
+And then the fourth and last pylon, which seems at first sight to mark

 the extremity of the ruins, the beginning of the desert nothingness.

-Time-worn and uncrowned, but stiff and upright still, they seem to be
+Time-worn and uncrowned, but stiff and upright still, it seems to be

-set there so solidly that nothing could ever overthrow them.
+set there so solidly that nothing could ever overthrow it.
 The two

-colossal statues which guard them on the right and left are seated on
+colossal statues which guard the exit on the right and left are seated on

 thrones.
 One, that on the eastern side, has almost disappeared.
 But

-covered with hieroglyphs.
-His face alone has been mutilated; and he
+against the brown-colored background of the enormous wall.
+His face alone has been mutilated, and he

-one might almost say his meditative expression, before this deployment
+One might almost see his meditative expression before this deployment

-of the vast solitude which seems to begin at his very feet.
+of the vast solitude which seems to begin at his feet.

 The boundary of Thebes was much farther on, and the avenue which will